Friday, January 19, 2024

 An exciting new book about Salleh's life and literary journey is now available.

-SALLEH BEN JONED - TRUTH, BEAUTY, AMOK AND BELONGING by Anna Salleh was recently launched at the George Town Literary Festival in Penang, and at Cult Gallery in Kuala Lumpur.
+At the end of 2023 the book was launch at the George Town Literary Festival in Penang, and at Cult Gallery in Kuala Lumpur.
 Read a report of the KL launch by Ramli Ibrahim here, and powerful speech given by one of the speakers, Sharon Chin here.
 Catch photos and videos of the event on SBJ's Facebook Page.
 Check out The Star, The Edge and BFM interviews with Anna about the project.

 Connect with us to find out more about the book and where to get it.